Skip to main content

 • birth/adoption certificate

-You can't use the same document as both proof of identity and proof of address.
+You cannot use the same document as both proof of identity and proof of address.

-Your Blue Badge will expire at the end of your current entitlement shown on the letter you provide as evidence, or for three years from the date of issue, whichever is first.
+Your Blue Badge will expire at the end of your current entitlement shown on you provide as evidence, or for three years from the date of issue, whichever is first.

 Please provide a copy of your ophthalmologist's report / CVI / BD8 form.

-Please provide a copy of your entitlement letter for the War Pensioner's Mobility Supplement.
+Please provide a copy of your entitlement letter for the War Pensioner's Mobility Supplement (WPMS).
+Read more War Pensioner's Mobility Supplement guidance on the GOV.UK website.

 Please provide a copy of your award letter confirming receipt of tariffs 1-8 under the Armed Forces and Reserve Forces (Compensation) Scheme.
 This should certify that you have a permanent and substantial disability which causes inability to walk or very considerable difficulty walking.

-The Department for Transport (DfT) have confirmed that proof of Armed Forces Independence Payment (AFIP) only does not qualify automatically for a blue badge.
+The Department for Transport (DfT) have confirmed that proof of Armed Forces Independence Payment (AFIP) only does not qualify automatically for a Blue Badge.
+Read more Armed Forces Compensation Scheme guidance on the GOV.UK website.

-Meet the 'moving around' descriptor for the mobility component of the Personal Independence Payment (PIP)
+You meet the 'moving around' requirements for the Personal Independence Payment (PIP) mobility component

 We will check the DWP database to check if you are eligible.
 If we are unable to establish eligibility we will ask you to provide a copy of your Personal Independence Payment (PIP) decision letter issued within the last 12 months, showing you have been awarded 8 or more points on the 'moving around descriptor' only.
 This must include the front page, expiry date of your award and the page showing your score for the 'moving around' section.